 In addition to her elected public service, she has worked for the U.S. Agency for International Development on natural resource management, trade and development issues, primarily in Russia, and for Kitsap County acquiring open-space and parkland and planning under growth management.

 Christine earned a Master of Public Administration degree from the University of Washington Evans School of Public Affairs, and a Bachelor of Arts Degree in Economics from the University of Virginia, Charlottesville.

-She and her husband Leonard raised their now college-aged daughters in an historic farmhouse on Bainbridge Island, where the family still lives with their two goats, six chickens, and indoor pet rabbit.
+She and her husband Leonard raised their now young adult daughters in an historic farmhouse on Bainbridge Island, where the family still lives with their small flock of chickens and an indoor pet rabbit.